Tuesday, 2 December 2025

 When we listen deeply, we begin to act from alignment rather than reaction.

-Every technical challenge invited patience.
+Every argument or technical challenge invited patience.

 Every cultural bridge demanded empathy.